thefactgu-ship-it/helpdesk-react-node-mongodb/README.md

   - Waiting requester
   - All
 - Ticket detail modal with comments, activity log, assignment, status updates, priority updates, protected attachment viewing, and requester satisfaction feedback
+- Closed tickets are protected from accidental edits.
+Assignment, status, priority, and due date controls are disabled in the queue drawer, and the backend rejects direct edits with HTTP 409.
+- Closed tickets can be reopened through a dedicated Reopen action instead of the normal status dropdown.
+Reopen is available to the requester/creator, Manager, and Admin-level ticket managers.
 - Problem Types management so Add Ticket categories are controlled by admins
 - Department management for cleaner ticket ownership and reporting